 - Do you know how to use a checking account and debit card?

-- Do you know how to read bank statements?
+- Know how to read bank statements?

 - Do you know about credit?

-- Do you understand the cost of borrowing?
+- Understand the cost of borrowing?

 Financial Literacy Gives You Money Management Knowledge